-In the guide below, we discuss whether biomass, biofuel, bioenergy and biogas might be sustainable across several indicators.
+Below, we discuss whether biomass, biofuel, bioenergy, and biogas might be sustainable across several indicators.

 Summary – Is Biomass, Biofuel, Bioenergy & Biogas Sustainable?

-Developments made in the biomass industry in the future may also change sustainability ratings and outcomes.
+Developments made in the bio energy industry in the future may also change sustainability ratings and outcomes of biomass derived energy.

 Sustainability Of Biomass, Biofuel, Bioenergy, & Biogas Over Different Sustainability Indicators

 How biomass, biofuel, bioenergy and biogas might rate across the different sustainability indicators might include:

 Biomass tends to be categorised as a renewable resource

 It can be grown, harvested, and then re-grown again across relatively short time periods of time

 Comparatively, other energy sources like fossil fuels tend to take very long time periods to form vs their consumption rate, and are considered as non renewable or scarce resources

 – How Much Resources Are Required For Production (Total Resource Use)